Jefferies Financial Group Cuts PetIQ (NASDAQ:PETQ) Price Target to $36.00

-PetIQ (NASDAQ:PETQ) had its price objective decreased by Jefferies Financial Group from $40.00 to $36.00 in a research report issued on Wednesday, The Fly reports.
-The firm presently has a “buy” rating on the stock.
-Jefferies Financial Group’s price target would suggest a potential upside of 31.20% from the stock’s previous close.
+PetIQ (NASDAQ:PETQ) had its price target decreased by Jefferies Financial Group from $40.00 to $36.00 in a research note released on Wednesday, The Fly reports.
+Jefferies Financial Group currently has a buy rating on the stock.

-Separately, Zacks Investment Research lowered PetIQ from a “hold” rating to a “sell” rating in a report on Friday, August 6th.
+Separately, Zacks Investment Research cut PetIQ from a hold rating to a sell rating in a report on Friday, August 6th.

-In other news, CFO John Newland sold 4,500 shares of the firm’s stock in a transaction dated Monday, June 21st.
-The stock was sold at an average price of $40.00, for a total value of $180,000.00.
-Following the sale, the chief financial officer now directly owns 63,182 shares of the company’s stock, valued at $2,527,280.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Ronald Kennedy sold 30,000 shares of the firm’s stock in a transaction dated Monday, June 14th.
-The shares were sold at an average price of $39.43, for a total value of $1,182,900.00.
-Insiders have sold 52,470 shares of company stock worth $2,060,474 over the last three months.
-Company insiders own 8.71% of the company’s stock.
+In other PetIQ news, CFO John Newland sold 4,500 shares of the business’s stock in a transaction dated Wednesday, July 21st.
+The stock was sold at an average price of $36.69, for a total transaction of $165,105.00.
+Following the transaction, the chief financial officer now owns 58,682 shares in the company, valued at $2,153,042.58.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, EVP Michael A. Smith sold 13,470 shares of the business’s stock in a transaction dated Friday, June 11th.
+The stock was sold at an average price of $39.53, for a total value of $532,469.10.
+The disclosure for this sale can be found here.
+Insiders sold 52,470 shares of company stock worth $2,060,474 in the last quarter.
+8.71% of the stock is owned by insiders.

-Large investors have recently modified their holdings of the company.
-Parametric Portfolio Associates LLC grew its position in PetIQ by 11.6% during the second quarter.
-Parametric Portfolio Associates LLC now owns 20,462 shares of the company’s stock worth $790,000 after buying an additional 2,125 shares in the last quarter.
-Morgan Stanley grew its position in PetIQ by 206.4% during the second quarter.
-Morgan Stanley now owns 372,895 shares of the company’s stock worth $14,393,000 after buying an additional 251,182 shares in the last quarter.
-Invesco Ltd. grew its position in PetIQ by 14.1% during the second quarter.
-Invesco Ltd. now owns 24,516 shares of the company’s stock worth $947,000 after buying an additional 3,022 shares in the last quarter.
-Metropolitan Life Insurance Co NY grew its position in PetIQ by 126,383.3% during the second quarter.
-Metropolitan Life Insurance Co NY now owns 7,589 shares of the company’s stock worth $293,000 after buying an additional 7,583 shares in the last quarter.
-Finally, Balyasny Asset Management LLC acquired a new stake in PetIQ during the second quarter worth about $269,000.
-92.70% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently made changes to their positions in PETQ.
+Dimensional Fund Advisors LP increased its position in shares of PetIQ by 1.0% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 558,508 shares of the company’s stock worth $21,473,000 after acquiring an additional 5,412 shares during the last quarter.
+US Bancorp DE increased its position in shares of PetIQ by 3.3% during the first quarter.
+US Bancorp DE now owns 14,842 shares of the company’s stock worth $523,000 after acquiring an additional 476 shares during the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank increased its position in shares of PetIQ by 8.8% during the first quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 4,293 shares of the company’s stock worth $151,000 after acquiring an additional 349 shares during the last quarter.
+Envestnet Asset Management Inc. increased its holdings in PetIQ by 135.2% in the first quarter.
+Envestnet Asset Management Inc. now owns 89,334 shares of the company’s stock valued at $3,150,000 after buying an additional 51,348 shares during the last quarter.
+Finally, Baltimore Washington Financial Advisors Inc. increased its holdings in PetIQ by 3.5% in the first quarter.
+Baltimore Washington Financial Advisors Inc. now owns 108,972 shares of the company’s stock valued at $3,842,000 after buying an additional 3,715 shares during the last quarter.
+92.70% of the stock is currently owned by institutional investors and hedge funds.

 PetIQ, Inc is a holding company, which engages in the manufacture, procurement, packaging, and distribution of pet health and wellness products.
 It operates through the Products and Services segments.
 The Products segment produces and distributes pet medication and health and wellness products to the retail channel.